icey-franken/projectKIL/documentation/feature-packets/1-projects-readme.md

 * same abilities to upload/embed media as main project edit page, except specifc to step
 * edit step page has three text boxes - one for step title, one for step contents, one for step supplies.

+### see project history: /editInstructable/showHistory/:projectId
+* potential bonus feature???
+* this page shows you version history; button functionality to preview (in pop-up window) and revert changes

 ## Templates Needed

 ## Wire Frames or Sketches